Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 Preemption occurs at the end of the time quantum that the task has allocated (or before if the tasks ends).
 The preempted task is put back at the end of the queue.
 New tasks are added to the ready queue in a FIFO fashion.

-NOTE: if a task is preempted at the same time a new one arrives the order of operation is
+NOTE: if a task is preempted at the same time a new one arrives the order of operation is:

 - add new tasks at the end of the queue
 - preempt the current task and put at the end of queue